MicrosoftDocs/fabric-docs/docs/data-science/fraud-detection.md

 A *confusion matrix* displays the number of true positives (TP), true negatives (TN), false positives (FP), and false negatives (FN) that a model produces when it's scored with test data.
 For binary classification, you get a `2x2` confusion matrix.
 For multiclass classification, you get an `nxn` confusion matrix, where `n` is the number of classes.

-1. Use a confusion matrix to summarize the performances of the trained machine learning models on the test data:
+1. Use a confusion matrix to summarize the performance of the trained machine learning models on the test data:

     ```python
     # Collect confusion matrix values